translate/pootle/docs/server/commands.rst

 syncdb
 ^^^^^^

-Strictly speaking ``syncdb`` is a generic Django management command that creates empty database tables.
+Originally, ``syncdb`` was a generic Django management command that creates empty database tables.
 It has been customized for Pootle to create everything required for a bare bones install for releases up to 2.5.0.
-This includes database tables, default permissions, some default objects used internally by Pootle (like the *"default"* and *"nobody"* user profiles) and the special Terminology and :ref:`Templates languages <templates#the_templates_language>`.
+This includes database tables, default permissions, some default objects used internally by Pootle (like the *"default"* and *"nobody"* user profiles) and the special :ref:`Terminology <terminology>` project and :ref:`Templates language <templates#the_templates_language>`.

 For releases up to 2.5.0, if you just run ``syncdb`` you will have a usable Pootle install but you will need to create all languages manually, and you will not have a tutorial project to play with.
-For releases after 2.5.0, ``syncdb`` will leave the database schema out of date and unusable until you migrate to the latest database schema using the :ref:`commands#migrate` command.
+For releases after 2.5.0, ``syncdb`` is not sufficient to create the database schema; it will remain incomplete and unusable until you apply all migrations to the database schema by running the :ref:`commands#migrate` command.

 .. _commands#migrate: